davemcg3/emailcollector/README.md

 # emailcollector
-Just a quick and dirty email collector built on rails 4
+Just a quick and dirty email collector running on rails 6

 ## Important routes
 `/users/new`  register a new user